History of cricket in Bangladesh: 2011 to 2019

 The One-Day League was terminated after the 2010–11 season.
-The main List A limited overs competition since then is the Dhaka Premier Division, which began in 2013–14.
+The main List A limited overs competition since then has been the Dhaka Premier Division Cricket League, which began in 1974–75 and gained List A status in 2013–14.

 Bangladesh co-hosted the 2011 Cricket World Cup with India and Sri Lanka.
 The country was the sole host of the 2014 ICC World Twenty20, the final of which was played at the Sher-e-Bangla National Cricket Stadium.
 In addition, Bangladesh has hosted, in succession, the three Asia Cup tournaments in 2012, 2014 and 2016.

 Bangladesh also continued to do well in test cricket.
 They have beaten England and Sri Lanka in 2016–17 session.
 The win against Sri Lanka was the 100th test match and 9th winning test match for Bangladesh.
 A few months later they have beaten Australian test team in 1 match and drawn the series.

 The Bangladesh Cricket League (BCL), another first-class competition, began in 2012–13.
 It is played by four teams selected on a zonal basis (North Zone, South Zone, East Zone and Central Zone) to give experience to leading players of a higher standard than the NCL and so prepare them for Test cricket.
 The winners of the four championships to 2016 have been Central Zone and South Zone winning two apiece.
 In April 2015, the BCL staged a One-Day League, which was won by East Zone.

 The Bangladesh Premier League (BPL) is the country's main Twenty20 competition.
 It was founded in January 2012 and despite problems including match-fixing, it has been a commercial success, said by its promoters to be second only to the Indian Premier League (IPL) in terms of global revenue.